freshlabs/fresh-connect-wp-plugin/README.txt

 = 1.1.0 =
 * Added the plugin banner image and icon to improve wordpress repository
 * Added the Create admin user api method for FastPress.

+= 1.1.1 =
+* Store the Google PageSpeed data in the WP site on daily basis via wp-cron.